Q.1. Give reasons why the Weimar Republic failed to solve the problems of Germany.

 (c) Development of the art of propaganda

-Ans. (a) Policy towards youth : Hitler was fanatically interested in the youth of the country.
-He felt that a strong Nazi society could be established only by teaching children the Nazi ideology.
-This required a control over the child, both inside and outside school.
-Good German children were subjected to a process of Nazi schooling, a prolonged period of ideological training.
-School textbooks were rewritten.
-Racial science was introduced to justify the Nazi ideas of race.
-Children were taught to be loyal and submissive, hate Jews, worship Hitler.
-Even the function of sports was to nurture a spirit of violence and aggression among children.
-Hitler believed that boxing could make children iron-hearted, the strong and masculine.
-Youth organisations were made responsible for educating the German youth in ‘the spirit of National Socialism’.
+- Youth organisations were made responsible for educating the German youth in ‘the spirit of National Socialism’.
 Ten-year-olds had to enter Jungvolk.
-At 14, all boys had to join the Nazi youth organisation – Hitler youth – where they learnt to worship war, glorify aggression and violence, condemn democracy, hate Jews, Communists, Gypsies and all those termed as ‘undesirables’.
+At 14, all boys had to join the Nazi youth organisation – Hitler youth – where they learned to worship war, glorify aggression and violence, condemn democracy, hate Jews, Communists, Gypsies, and all those termed as ‘undesirables’.
 After a period of rigorous ideological and physical training, they joined the labour service usually at the age of 18.
 Then they had to serve in the armed forces and enter one of the Nazi organisations.

-(b) His personal qualities : Hitler was a tireless worker and an able organiser.
+- Hitler was a tireless worker and an able organiser.
 He had a charming personality.
 He was an effective orator.
 Bitterly anti-Communist, he promised to save the country from the onslaught of communism.
 He won over the nationalists by promising to vindicate national honour by repudiating the Treaty of Versailles.
-Development of the art of propaganda :

 Q.4.
 Describe in detail Hitler’s treatment of the Jews.
 (CBSE 2010)